hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 stage with ability to fetch and issue multiple instructions at a time, and speculatively fetches instructions to instruction cache, and fetches data to data cache.
-Those technique, along with multi-issue and multi-way execution, are for exploiting ILP.
+Those technique, along with multi-issue, multi-way execution, and using load/store queues, are for exploiting ILP.

 However, exploiting ILP can only help improving the performance so much until the CPU has to run a memory-intensive applications.
+Modern architectures have private caches for each core as well as shared caches shared among the cores.
+Even if a CPU can hold (a quite limited amount of) load/store instructions at a time, there's a limit on how many requests can be processed in parallel.
 In the next assignment, you will explore a case where, even though the applications are memory-intensive, if the data can be independently processed, there are DLP techniques exist in hardware that helps increasing the throughput